 There are also other ways to enter into legally enforceable agreements on specific matters, for example, how a jointly owned house is shared.
 This can be dealt with when you purchase the property by entering into a Declaration of Trust which can record several things, including but not limited to, how the sale proceeds should be split on the sale of the property.

 If you’re cohabiting and would like some specific advice please contact our leading family lawyers.
 We have Family Solicitors at all of our offices across the UK.
 You can arrange an appointment by completing this form.
-Alternatively, you can visit our Divorce and Family services page here.
+Alternatively, see our Divorce and Family services.

 Share this article:

 National Grief Awareness Week 2023 2nd December – 8th December National Grief

 Estate Agents: have you got your head around the new Material Information